 Most patterns list the finished size of the shapes.
 If the finished size is not listed, you can usually tell the size by looking at adjoining squares and other shapes without doing the math.

-This is the shape collection you need if a pattern requires you to cut triangles from squares which are cut from strips which are 1.375 to 3.875 inches.
+This is the shape collection you need if a pattern requires you to cut triangles from squares which are cut from strips that are 1.375 to 3.875 inches.
 With traditional methods, designers add 7/8 (which is just an approximation) to get the width of the strip, so in some patterns:

-- Cut 0.5 inch HST from 1.375 inch squares
+- Cut 0.5-inch HST from 1.375-inch squares

-- Cut 2 inch HST from 2.875 inch squares
+- Cut 2-inch HST from 2.875-inch squares

-- Cut 3 inch HST from 3.875 inch squares
+- Cut 3-inch HST from 3.875-inch squares

 7/8 = 0.875

 There is an article about Half Square Triangles on the All About Inklingo blog.

 See more of Mary’s Inklingo quilts on the All About Inklingo blog.